-Joe Pereira begins his third season on the bench as a member of head coach Mike Cavanaugh's coaching staff at UConn.
+Joe Pereira begins his fourth season on the bench as a member of head coach Mike Cavanaugh's coaching staff at UConn.
 Pereira has played a significant role in the program's recruiting efforts during his time in Storrs.
 On the ice, he will work with the team's forwards and penalty killing units this season.

 An enthusiastic young coach, Pereira joined the Huskies coaching staff just five years removed from winning a national title as a player at Boston University.